ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 Taconator - Business Analyst
 ============================

-I began participating in the BitShares Hangout in early 2017 after submitting a patch and associated unit tests related to the recurring withdrawals capability that already existed in BitShares Core.
+I began participating in the BitShares Hangout in early 2017 after submitting a patch and associated unit tests related to the recurring withdrawals capability that already existed in BitShares Core [8].
 I also began publishing monthly reports on the fees collected by the BitShares blockchain in April 2017.
 I have experience within various industries identifying problems of non-technical end-users, designing technical products for solving those problems, and leading teams to successfully build those technical products.
 (Just because one might have a "hammer" does not mean that every problem is a "nail".)
 These solutions span from augmented reality applications on mobile devices to global distributed software systems.

 Tamami Sugimoto - Documentation Specialist
 ==========================================